7 Valuable Tax Time Tips

 • accommodation and meals, but only if you need to travel and stay away from home overnight to attend the event.

-• You can even claim the PAA Conference Cocktail Party – while it is a private component of the event, it’s a reception for delegates so it is also incidental to the event, and therefore eligible as a deduction.
+• You could even claim a conference Cocktail Party – while it is a private component of the event, it’s a reception for delegates so it is incidental to the event and therefore eligible as a deduction.

 • Industry subscriptions: